 - 1. Game ball (Wilson A9011-SST) will be furnished at the state tournament site. - Officials will be assigned by the State Office.
-A minimum of two umpires will be used for each game.
+Three-member umpire crews will be used for each game.
 Assignment of umpires during the tournament will be coordinated by the tournament officials' coordinator.